The Sacred Flame (1929 film): Plot

 The next morning, during breakfast, Nurse Wayland enters with shocking news: Maurice has died in the night.
 While Dr. Harvester prepares to certify the cause of death as heart failure, the nurse stuns him and Major Liconda by accusing someone in the household of murder.
 Consumed by her unspoken love for Maurice and bitterly resentful of Stella, Nurse Wayland believes his wife administered a lethal dose of sedatives.
 She threatens to go to the coroner unless an autopsy is ordered.
 Her suspicions only grow when Stella offers to send her on an extended trip to the Orient, which she takes as an attempt to silence her.

 In front of the entire family, Wayland accuses Stella again, revealing that five sedative tablets—enough to kill—are missing from their bottle.
-Dr. Harvester acknowledges that the dose would have been fatal and confirms that Maurice couldn't have reached the medicine himself.
+Dr. Harvester acknowledges that the dose would have been fatal and confirms that Maurice could not have reached the medicine himself.
 Amid rising tension, Major Liconda makes a provocative suggestion: that whoever administered the dose should join Maurice in death by taking five tablets themselves.
 Shortly after, Stella removes the remaining pills and hands them to Liconda for safekeeping.
 When Colin later goes to dispose of the sedatives himself, he discovers they are already gone.
 Each now suspects the other of having committed the murder out of love and mercy.

 In a climactic revelation, Mrs. Taylor admits she knew Stella had fallen in love with Colin—and that such feelings, though painful, were understandable in a healthy young woman.
 She recalls how, thirty years earlier, she herself had loved Major Liconda, but sacrificed her own happiness to preserve her marriage, only to later realize that time can temper even the deepest passions.

 As Nurse Wayland insists on involving the coroner, Mrs. Taylor reveals a final truth: she, not Stella, was the last to see Maurice alive—and it was she who gave him the overdose.
 Years earlier, she had promised her son that if life ever became unbearable, she would help him end it.
 That night, after hearing Maurice's despair, she honored his request.
 Stunned by the selfless act, Nurse Wayland agrees to keep silent.
 She and Mrs. Taylor, two heartbroken women, find comfort in one another.